 Cons of Bernedoodles as a Therapy or Service Dog

-Well, despite the 3 different sizes, Bernedoodles are not among the large-sized dogs.
+Although the Bernedoodles come in 3 different sizes, the largest Bernedoodle is still not much large-sized dog as compared to other breeds.
 So, they are not an ideal match for a person with mobility impairment or balance disorders.

 Also, Bernedoodles are medium to high-energy dogs and they must be exercised regularly.
 But it may be difficult to manage for a person with different disabilities.
 So, if there is someone to handle the breed for exercises and walks, that would be best otherwise, a disaster may happen.